joelshepherd/tabliss/README.md

 Also, thank you to all the dependencies.
 Without the hard work that is freely given so that projects like this can exist, the internet would be a much different place.
 It is amazing to me that everyone can benefit from the talent that these engineers have and I will be forever grateful.

 Finally, thank you - yes you, the reader.
 And if you are a user, thank you!
 Your time and attention makes all this effort worthwhile.

+## Contributing

+### Translations

+Checkout the guide to [adding translations](TRANSLATING.md).

+### Developing

+#### Branching Strategy

+##### `trunk`

+`trunk` is the main, current production branch.
+If you want to see the current code that is live on the stores and running on your browser, this is the branch to check out.
+All builds are published from the GitHub Actions build, so there are no developer pushed releases that you can't see what went into it. `trunk` cannot be pushed to directly, a pull request is required to change it.

+##### `stage`

+`stage` is the current cutting edge.
+It could be considered the 'beta' branch, or I suppose "Tab Ten" - as in the next version of Tab Nine, Tab Nine + 1.
+This contains all the features for the next release, could be patches, could be features.
+This should generally be safe to play with, and install as a unpacked extension on your browser, but you will have to manually update it.
+If we were to create a Tab Nine Testing Edition, it would be from this branch.

+_**If you are creating a PR, unless otherwise advised, you should target it to this branch.**_

+##### `development`

+`development` is where members of the Tab Nine development team are doing work.
+This is the 'bleeding edge' or 'alpha' version.
+Not nightly, as builds aren't created on push, but it does contain features that aren't ready for `stage` testing.
+Watch out for commits marked with a 💣 as they could be problematic.

+#### Code Style

+Currently, there is no defined code style, but please don't make a mess of your code.
+Use common programming methods, such as self-identifying variable and 'never nesting' and your PR should get accepted.

+_**We can't do anything about upstream changes, so if you see code that breaks this 'code style', don't worry!**_